Resources

 A military clause does not change the scope of the SCRA and is an addition to the landlord’s lease.
 The newly created clause is written to accommodate the possible need for future residence changes not covered by the SCRA, for example, your wish to live on base if a home becomes available.
 In this case, a PCS wasn’t ordered, so the local move on base is entirely your preference.

-It’s important to note since the SCRA was enacted, it’s less common for landlords and property managers to include what was traditionally known as a military clause in a lease.
+It’s important to note that since the SCRA was enacted, it’s less common for landlords and property managers to include what was traditionally known as a military clause in a lease.
 The term used in this manner is a holdover from pre-SCRA days when it was the only safe way to terminate a lease legally.

 Should I have a military clause in my lease?

 Remember, your landlord must be fully aware and sign off on any military clause terms beyond the SCRA you try to insert in the lease.
-They may reject your terms and choose to work with another military renter.
+They may reject your terms and choose to work with another military renter

 Individual state rental property and landlord laws typically supersede the military clause in a lease, which sometimes benefits the renter.
 Some military clauses state that if a military family is ordered into base housing (for example, a senior leader required to live in a particular housing billet), the landlord must terminate the lease.

-In other states, however, the military family does not need orders to move into base housing; instead, they simply need to show that they’ve been moved off the housing waiting list and offered a house.
+In other states, however, the military family does not need orders to move into base housing; instead, they simply need to show that they’ve been moved off the housing waiting list and offered a home.

 back to top